Itu156/Itu-Digital-Portfolio-Final/MockInterview.md

 # Mock Interview

 ## 🧾 Evidence
-- Feedback form or recording summary from mock interview.
+-Recording summary from mock interview.
-- Screenshot of evaluation scores or lecturer comments.

-## 💬 Reflection — STAR
-**Situation:** I participated in a recorded mock interview simulating a junior developer role.
-**Task:** Demonstrate both technical knowledge and professional behaviour under pressure.
-**Action:** I prepared answers using the STAR technique, maintained eye contact with the camera, and took three-second pauses before responding to think logically.
-**Result:** The interviewer commented that my delivery was “confident and solution-oriented.”
-This experience sharpened my self-presentation skills for real industry interviews.
+- **Situation:**
+As part of the work-readiness training, I was required to complete a mock interview to assess my ability to handle real-world interview questions confidently and professionally.

+- **Task:**
+Demonstrate effective communication, structured thinking, and composure while answering behavioural and technical questions in front of a camera.

+- **Action:**
+I prepared by researching common interview questions for IT graduates and rehearsed using the STAR technique.
+I set up my camera, ensured good lighting, and dressed professionally.
+During the recording, I maintained eye contact, used a calm tone, and avoided filler words.
+I focused on giving clear, example-based answers — particularly about my experience developing the Gadgets/FashionGroove e-commerce project.

+- **Result:**
+The exercise significantly improved my confidence and presentation skills.
+Reviewing the video helped me notice areas for improvement, such as pacing and concise answers.
+Overall, I was able to communicate my technical and soft skills effectively, and I now feel more ready for real job interviews.